-OHC physicians use a variety of the advanced imaging technologies available to diagnose and treat cancer.
-A PET Scan (positron emission tomography) is a diagnostic examination used to detect cancer, determine the stage of cancer, and evaluate the effectiveness of treatments such as chemotherapy or radiation therapy.
+OHC doctors use advanced imaging technologies to diagnose and treat cancer.
+A PET (positron emission tomography) scan is a diagnostic tool used to detect cancer, determine the stage of cancer, and evaluate the effectiveness of treatments such as chemotherapy, immunotherapy, or radiation therapy.

-During a PET scan, radioactive sugar molecules are injected into the body.
-Cancer cells absorb sugar more quickly than normal cells, so they light up on the PET scan.
+During a PET scan, radioactive sugar molecules are injected into the body and are absorbed by normal and cancer cells.
+Cancer cells absorb sugar more quickly than normal cells, so when a scan is performed, the cancer cells light up on the PET scan.
 A PET scan is often used to complement information gathered from a computed tomography (CT) scan, magnetic resonance imaging (MRI), or physical examination.
-An integrated PET-CT scan collects images from both PET and CT scans at the same time and superimposes the images.

 OHC experts are available if you’d like to know more about PET Scans or for second opinions.
 Call OHC at 1-800-710-4674 and we’ll be happy to schedule an appointment.